-- any student who ranks school s as his first choice has higher priority than any student who ranks school s as his second choice, - any student who ranks school s as his second choice has higher priority than any student who ranks school s as his third choice,
+- (i) for each EP school, the base priorities for each student are used - (ii) for each FPF school, the base priorities of students are adjusted so that - any student who ranks school s as his first choice has higher priority than any student who ranks school s as his second choice, - any student who ranks school s as his second choice has higher priority than any student who ranks school s as his third choice,

 Schools rank students with these priorities.
-Given these rankings, matching is determined by the student-proposing deferred acceptance algorithm.
+Given these rankings, a matching is determined by the student-proposing deferred acceptance algorithm.
 Thus, the FPF mechanism is a hybrid between DA and IA.
 When all schools use the EP admission criterion, the allocation coincides with the DA outcome.
 In contrast, when all schools use the FPF admission criterion, the outcome coincides with the IA outcome.
 To examine the effect of the IA-to-DA transition in England, our analysis begins by considering the 49 DA local authorities in which all the schools were using the EP criterion before 2008, and the 16 IA local authorities in which all the schools were using the FPF criterion.